yingwerica/MarioCardGame/README.md

 5. Multiple rounds to play<br />

 ## Game introduction<br />
 This is a DOM two-player card game.
 Each player filp two cards at a time to find a match.
 If a player found a match, the player's turn continues until no match.
-The Two players take turns following matching rule and each flip has 5 seconds time limit.
+The Two players take turns following matching and time limit rules.
 After all cards are matched, the player who found more matches wins the game.<br />

 ## Additional features<br />
 1. Game start validation.<br />
 2. Guided messages for each move.<br />
-3. Implement timer for each flip and switch timer between players.<br />
+3. Implement timer between first and second flip and switch timer and score between players.<br />
 4. CSS to enhance user experiences.<br />

 ## Technical stretches<br />